 Who are you?

 Hi.
 We are Natalie and Miriam.
-We would love to introduce our husbands.
+We would love to introduce our husbands to you.

 And this is Simon.
 He definitely never wanted to become a pastor.
 So, he became a “Special Education”–teacher.
-A great way to learn how to love and lead people.
-And there are so many opportunities to share about Jesus.
-Class trips are perfect to pray for healing.
-Parents-teacher-conferences also.
-But then July 26, 2018 came: “Stop being a teacher.”
-God spoke and that was the end of his pension.
-Did I mention we, Simon and me, Miriam, have three kids?
+Which is a great way to learn how to love and lead people.
+And there are so many opportunities to share about Jesus: class trips are perfect to pray for healing, parents-teacher-conferences also.
+But then on July 26, 2018 came the word: “Stop being a teacher.”
+God spoke, and that was the end of his pension.
+Did I mention that we, Simon and me, Miriam, have three kids?

 What do you want to see?

 At least 5 new churches in the region.
 One new church in a completely different part of Germany.
 One in another country.
 By the end of 2022.

 Is that what we really want?
 Not really.
 That would be the fruit of what we really want.

 To get there, we identified five points that we continuously need to work on.